mirceapricop/WDE/README.markdown

 ## Thanks

-Throughout the project I will use many open-source project.
+Throughout the project I will use many open-source projects.
 I will try to keep a list here, but if you find out I am using something of yours without credit, please tell me.
 That being said: